Study: Fake job references and resume lies

 Lying on resumes by age

 When looking at age ranges, our study found that younger people were more likely to have lied on their resumes than older people.
-People aged 18-25 were most likely to have lied, with two-thirds (66.6%) admitting to lying on their resume.
+People aged 18-25 were most likely to have lied, with eight out of 10 people (80.4%) admitting to lying on their resume.

-This is likely due to younger job hunters having resumes with no experience, making it very difficult to get their first job and the first step on the career ladder.
+This is likely due to younger job hunters having resumes with no experience, making it more challenging to get their first job and the first step on the career ladder.

-The kind of lies people tell to get a job
+The kind of resume lies people tell to get a job

 When it came to the specific things people lied about, our respondents were able to choose more than one answer.
-The most common thing people had lied about was their previous work experience (55.4%), followed by their skills (43.1%), and information about their college degree (41%).
+The most common thing people had lied about was their salary at previous jobs (32.8%), followed by their skills (30.8%), and their previous work experience (30.5%).

-List of the most common lies told on resumes
+The most common lies told on a resume

 Why would job applicants lie about personal details?